codecks-io/react-sticky-box/README.md

 And another rewrite.

 Since `position: sticky` now is [widely supported](https://caniuse.com/#feat=css-sticky), `StickyBox` is based on this property.
-Since all workarounds have been shown to be insufficient in heavy applications.
+The main motivation is that all workarounds have been shown to be flawed in performance-heavy applications.

 Browsers with no `sticky` support will fallback to a `position: "relative"` behaviour which in my opinion is much preferrable to the half-broken situation before for older browsers.
 You still might want to check out the 0.5 branch in case you need to support stickyness in IE and Edge <= 15.

-Another benefit: you don't need to specify the width anymore.
+Another benefit of the new approach: you don't need to specify the width anymore.
 Any `StickyBox` will be part of the layout flow like any other `position: "relative"` element would as well.

 Performance was another priority.
-The scroll-handler contains zero DOM-reads (except for getting the scroll position).
-Any container or content resize will be detected and handled separatly via the [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill).
+The scroll-handler now contains zero DOM-reads (except for getting the scroll position).
+Any container or content resize will be detected and handled separately via the [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill).